adeland/pokerai/pokerbot/README.md

 2. **Abstraction Granularity**: More buckets in card abstraction improves strategy quality but increases training time
 3. **Depth-Limited Search**: Deeper search improves real-time decisions but requires more computation
 4. **Parallel Processing**: Use more workers for faster training on multi-core systems

-## Comparison to Pluribus

-This implementation includes key features from Pluribus:

-1. **Counterfactual Regret Minimization**: Core algorithm for strategy training
-2. **Depth-Limited Search**: Real-time search for strategy refinement
-3. **Abstraction Techniques**: Card and action abstraction to reduce complexity
-4. **Self-Play Training**: Learning through playing against itself

-While not an exact replica, this implementation captures the essential elements that make Pluribus strong.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- The Pluribus paper: "Superhuman AI for multiplayer poker" by Brown and Sandholm
-- The CFR algorithm: "Regret Minimization in Games with Incomplete Information" by Zinkevich et al.